cpputest/cpputest.github.io/mocking_manual.markdown

 where we use MockSupport by calling mock() and then record the actual call to the productionCode function.

-This scenario is quite common when using linker stubbing of e.g. a 3rd partly library.
+This scenario is quite common when using linker stubbing of e.g. a 3rd party library.

 If the call to productionCode wouldn't happen, then the test would fail with the following error message: